circumspect/White-Rabbit/docs/source/user-guide/quickstart.rst

 End of game
 -----------

+At the end of the game, each player should read their voicemail out loud to the group, and the other players can follow along by reading the messages from the channel directly.

-At the end of the game, you may wish to allow your players to see the other characters' clues and messages.
+You may also wish to allow your players to see the other characters' clues and messages.
 To do this, run ``!show_all``.
 (Note that this command is only available to those with admin permissions on the server.)